CarlaHeywood/PolyStockData/README.md

 # InvestWise.py
-Using Polygon.io API to collect data from a specified watchlist.
+Personal stock analyzer web app to identify the best investment in your watchlist.
-This only provides terminal output and will not be stored anywhere.
+Using Polygon.io API to collect stock data from previous close date.

 <a href="http://3.84.164.56:5003/">Demo Link</a>